-And it’s the vision that will inevitably lead them to getting rid of the charging port.
+And it’s the vision that inevitably leads them to get rid of the port.

-And getting rid of that charging port would be a lot harder of a transition if your customer base was already used to fast hurting, because as of right now, wireless charging is two times slower than fast charging B a cable.
+And getting rid of that charging port be a lot harder of a transition if your customer base was already used to fast hurting because of right now, wireless charging is two times slower than fast charging B a cable.

-And given all the troubles that Apple has had with airpower, I don’t know if it’s guaranteed that by the time that Apple does remove the charging port, that wireless charging will be equal to what you can get with fast charging.
+And given all the troubles Apple has had with airpower, I don’t know if it’s guaranteed by the time that Apple does remove the charging port, wireless charging will be equal to what you can get with fast charging.

-So there’s a good chance that Apple may be holding off on making fast hurting standard on the iPhone because they plan on getting rid of wired charging altogether by now, including a fast charger in the box.
+So there’s a good chance Apple may be holding off on making fast hurting standard the iPhone because they plan on getting rid of wired charging by now, including a fast charger in the box.

 And by putting a pretty high price on fast charging, they ultimately reduce the total amount of people who become accustomed to it.

 Personally, I think it’s more about the money in the short term and about the transition to becoming fully wireless in the long term.
-But what do you guys think?
-Let me know down below in the comments anyways.
 That is it for me in this article.